-National Pepper Pot Day is a celebration of bright taste!
-It is dedicated to the thick soup that appeared in America during the Revolutionary War.
-Especially popular in the Southern parts of the USA.
-Have you tried it?
+National Pepper Pot Day is a celebration of bold flavors!
+This holiday honors the hearty soup that first appeared in America during the Revolutionary War and became especially popular in the Southern United States.
+Have you tried it yet?

 History